 Plus, up until now surfing the map apps for trails has also been a bit of a hit and miss.
-Perhaps partly because when map surfing I tend to plan routes that take more, way more sometimes, than the hour and a half that’s usually the time slot I’m able to carve out for moving one foot in front of the other, with running shoes on them.
+Perhaps partly because when map surfing I tend to plan routes that take more, way more sometimes, than the hour and a half that’s usually the time slot I’m able to carve out for moving one running shoe in front of the other.

 The birch scrub* on the lava field in the Laxárdalur valley in Þingeyjarsveit in north–east Iceland didn’t show up in the map app.
 Perhaps it would have with a different map overlay but knowing me I might not have noticed anyway.
 The double track did and I decided to follow it and see where it would take me.
-At the beginning, from where I entered, the landscape certainly looked like the woods of Iceland, the ones in the joke about what to do if you get lost in one (answer: Stand up—haha!
-Or, it used to be funny, a few decades ago).
+At the beginning, from where I entered, the landscape certainly looked like the woods of Iceland, the ones in the joke about what to do if you get lost in one.
+Answer: Stand up!
+(Used to be funny, but that was a few decades ago).
 Questionable jokes aside, the qualities of a certain kind of landscape depend on a lot more than the size of its elements.

 *Reluctant to call it woods, although I suspect that’s what it might be called among the locals.